robole/eslint-config-roboleary/README.md

 If you want to use ES Lint and Prettier in VS Code, I recommend installing the extensions: [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint), [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode), and [Format Code Action](https://marketplace.visualstudio.com/items?itemName=rohit-gohri.format-code-action&ssr=false#review-details).

-To format and lint on save, you can update your user settings with the following:
+To format and lint code on save, you can update your user settings with the following:

 ```json
 {